Guide to Water Tank Fittings & Accessories

 Tank fittings are the inlets and outlets affixed to the holes in your water tank.
 Sometimes the inlet and outlet holes are cut at the factory, and the tank fittings are fitted either prior to or upon delivery.
 While not hard to do, you do need the right tools so manufacturers who provide this service can save you time and/or money.

-Water Pump and Rain-to-Mains Switch
+Water Pump Accessories

 Additional Tank Accessories and Extras